Polish chickens are cute, quirky poultry friends that are a true delight to have in your flock.

 |V-comb, small wattles||Silver laced||Medium sized||Likes treats & toys|

-Polish chickens have 4 toes, a crest of feathers on their head that often covers their eyes, and have a calm appearance.
+Polish chickens have very interesting characteristics with a lot of visual appeal.
+They have a large crest of feathers on their head and 4 toes on each foot.
 The hens do not have prominent wattles or combs, and both sexes have a v-shaped comb.